Vaud Switzerland Travel Guide

 Pristine spaces and public transport.

-Its economy benefits from tourism, and also industries like watchmaking, precision engineering, and finance.
-Of the city cultural scene is rich and varied.
+Its economy benefits from tourism, along with industries like watchmaking, precision engineering, and finance.
+The city's arts scene is rich and varied.
 It holds an opera house, numerous theaters, and a growing cultural district, Plateforme 10, which houses several cantonal museums.
 Culinary experiences range from traditional Vaudois cuisine and lakeside perch to Michelin-starred dining.

 Lausanne hosts two federal universities, EPFL and University of Lausanne, attracting a diverse international student body.